Course programme (POF)

 Over the course of the three years, the subjects regarding culture are in purely chronological order, but the programme may vary in terms of timing or further study in accordance with the didactic requirements for the subjects of acting and drama.

-The lessons are held by critics for important newspapers, internationally famous playwrights and university teachers.
+The lessons are held by critics for important newspapers and internationally famous playwrights.

 Over the years, the Schools has had some of the most important artists as teachers (actors, directors, performers), thanks to the prestige of the Piccolo Teatro and its close relationship with the school.

 As part of the three-year curriculum, the school takes part in educational projects on specific themes that take advantage of ESF as part of the Lombardia Plus 2016-2018 initiative.

 Since 2016, the School has obtained funding for three projects: